 Very little detail of how, when and why were given to the disciples at the Bread of Life Discourse.

-Do you think St. Peter had all the details and could comprehend how bread could become flesh?
-No way!
+Do you think St. Peter had all the details and could comprehend how bread can become flesh?
+No!

 But he had “faith” in Jesus.
 He did not leave him: